* French car market falls 15 pct in January

 “Demand is still very weak for small and medium-sized cars and minivans,” said Francois Roudier of the CCFA industry association.

-The Volkswagen group recorded a 23.9 percent drop in French car sales, a decline accentuated by its strong sales performance at the start of 2012.
+The Volkswagen group also recorded a 23.9 percent drop in French car sales, a decline accentuated by a strong sales performance at the start of 2012.

 In recession-hit Spain, where unemployment stands at 26 percent, monthly registrations fell 9.6 percent despite support from sales subsidies of 2,000 euros ($2,700) per car reintroduced in October by the government and industry.

 Peugeot’s Spanish tally shrank by more than one-third in January, while the core VW brand fell one-fifth.

 But a sales surge by Fiat’s retro-styled 500 model delivered a 14.7 percent gain for the Italian brand in Spain.
 Renault Clio sales also doubled with the model update, helping the French nameplate to a 5 percent increase overall.